cany7/LumiCite/README.md

 cp .env.example .env
 ```

-It is recommended to configure `.env` in the project root based on `.env.example`.
-Common environment variables include:
+It is recommended to refer to `.env.example` to configure `.env` in the project root directory.
+Common environment variables are as follows:

 ```env
 RAG_API_BASE_URL=